percona/psmdb-docs/source/kmip.rst

 * Streamlines encryption key management
 * Eliminates redundant key management processes

-Starting with version 5.0.9-8, you can specify multiple KMIP servers for failover.
+You can specify multiple KMIP servers for failover.
 On startup, |PSMDB| connects to the servers in the order listed and selects the one with which the connection is successful.

 .. admonition:: KMIP parameters